How To Stand Out From Other Candidates

 This is especially true if you please a few employers/clients and get a smashing reputation as a young up and comer.
 Word can spread in a niche industry.
 Do the reputable work and the portfolio will speak for itself.
 Also, when you get to an interview situation, and you come across as a knowledgeable, experienced professional, it will come across as genuine.
 Because guess what?
 It is.
 This is bound to be what differentiates you from other candidates, and what distinguishes your work performance from that of your coworkers.

 Another great aspect of your profile to add is that of measurable performance in job roles.
 For instance, you could show how your own planned and executed brand campaigns resulted in a 2x increase in your hiring company’s social media following.
-Or how your use of SEO in a particular job led to 3x as much traffic to your employer’s website.
+Or how your use of SEO copywriting, for example, in a particular job led to 3x as much traffic to your employer’s website.
 Key performance indicators (KPIs) such as these speak loudly and clearly to recruiters about your abilities.
 They go one step further than bullet points – they show recruiters that you understand the workings of the industry, and how to act in accordance with them.
 Find the KPIs that are relevant to an entry level job and find ways to prove your knowledge and value in that area.

 Network With Professionals